ivmarkov/esp-idf-matter/README.md

     // Using `pin!` is completely optional, but saves some memory due to `rustc`
     // not being very intelligent w.r.t. stack usage in async functions let mut matter = pin!(stack.run(
-        // The Matter stack needs (a clone of) the system event loop EspSystemEventLoop::take()?,
-        // The Matter stack needs (a clone of) the timer service EspTaskTimerService::new()?,
-        // The Matter stack needs (a clone of) the default ESP IDF NVS partition EspDefaultNvsPartition::take()?,
+        // The Matter stack needs a persister to store its state
+        // `EspPersist`+`EspKvBlobStore` saves to a user-supplied NVS partition
+        // under namespace `esp-idf-matter`
+        EspPersist::new_wifi_ble(EspKvBlobStore::new_default(nvs.clone())?, stack),
         // The Matter stack needs the BT/Wifi modem peripheral - and in general -
         // the Bluetooth / Wifi connections will be managed by the Matter stack itself
         // For finer-grained control, call `MatterStack::is_commissioned`,
         // `MatterStack::commission` and `MatterStack::operate`
-        Peripherals::take()?.modem,
+        EspModem::new(peripherals.modem, sysloop, timers, nvs, stack),
         // Hard-coded for demo purposes
         CommissioningData {
             verifier: VerifierData::new_with_pw(123456, *stack.matter().borrow()),